Axway/amplify-central/content/en/docs/connect_manage_environ/edit_environment.md

 ### Embedded Apigee X API Gateway environment

-These configuration steps are displayed only if there is Embedded Apigee X support for this  environment.
+These configuration steps are displayed only if an Embedded Apigee X environment is selected.

 1. Agent Configuration: Initiate editing by clicking **Edit Agent Configuration**.
 Edit Project ID, Developer Email Address, and Client Email Address.
 The Traceability Agent may be toggled on or off.
 Note any changes made will not be saved unless **Apply** is clicked.
 If you wish to cancel the changes, click **Cancel**.
 2. Embedded Discovery Agent Settings: Edit Frequency, Team Ownership, and Additional tags.
 Initiate Immediate Discovery can also be set.